For a specified stack that is in the

 AWS::CloudFormation::Stackresource).
 Instead, use this operation on the parent stack (the stack that contains the

-If you don’t specify a value, AWS CloudFormation uses the role that was previously associated with the stack.
-If no role is available, AWS CloudFormation uses a temporary session that is generated from your user credentials.
+If you don’t specify a value, CloudFormation uses the role that was previously associated with the stack.
+If no role is available, CloudFormation uses a temporary session that is generated from your user credentials.

-A list of the logical IDs of the resources that AWS CloudFormation skips during the continue update rollback operation.
+A list of the logical IDs of the resources that CloudFormation skips during the continue update rollback operation.
 You can specify only resources that are in the

 UPDATE_FAILEDstate because a rollback failed.
 You can’t specify resources that are in the